snehilvj/dmc-docs/docs/button/button.md

 ##### Interactive Demo

-.. exec-block::docs.button.interactive
+.. exec::docs.button.interactive
     :prism: false

 ##### Variants

 Button supports the following variants: default, subtle, gradient, filled, light, outline etc.

-.. exec-block::docs.button.variant
+.. exec::docs.button.variant

 ##### Icons Support

 You can add icons in your button with leftIcon and rightIcon props.
 Dash Iconify is recommended.

-.. exec-block::docs.button.icons
+.. exec::docs.button.icons

 ##### Colors

 Change the color of the button by choosing from one of the theme colors.

-.. exec-block::docs.button.colors
+.. exec::docs.button.colors

 You can play more with the colors and variants in the interactive demo at the top.